How to Create a Strong Brand Name

 Six types of brand names

-Knowing your options will help you to create your strong brand name.
+Knowing your options will help you to create a strong brand name.
 We can classify most existing brand names into six categories:

 • Founder’s name